Tooele Service Area

 Turn your Tooele research into a real backup and energy plan.

-The local page should lead to one clear next move: defining outage priorities, project timing, and whether your Tooele home fits a battery-first or integrated system path.
+The next move is practical: define outage priorities, project timing, and whether your Tooele home fits a battery-first or integrated system path.

 Blueprint Outcome